-A brief description of the Board members' professional background is provided below:
+A brief description of the Board members' professional background is provided below.

-• Catia Bastioli, 60 years old - Chairwoman [born in Foligno (Perugia) on October 3, 1957]
+• Catia Bastioli, 61 years old - Chairwoman

+[born in Foligno (Perugia) on 3 October 1957]

 She has a Chemistry degree from Perugia University and in 1985 attended the Business Management school "Montedison High Potential" at Bocconi University.

 Since May 2014 she has been Chairwoman of Terna S.p.A.

 She worked on materials science, environmental sustainability and renewable raw materials at the Guido Donegani Institute, Montedison Corporate Research Centre, until 1988.
 She was one of the founders of the Fertec research centre on renewable raw materials, which then became Novamont S.p.A., a company in which from 2005 to the present she has held the position of Chief Executive Officer and where she has worked since 1991, holding various positions, most notably Technical Manager and later General Manager.
-Within Novamont she is also Chief Executive Officer of Matrica S.p.A.
-(50/50 joint venture with Versalis), Mater-Biotech S.p.A. and is Chairwoman of Mater-Biopolymer S.r.l.
+Within the Novamont Group, she is also Chief Executive Officer of Matrica S.p.A.
+(50/50 joint venture with Versalis) and Mater-Biotech S.p.A., and she is Chairwoman of Mater-Biopolymer S.r.l.